Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 ## Create a product

-In the *PIM* module, you can create three types of product:
+In the *PIM* module, you can create three sort of product:
  - a single product, that is, a product without variations, such as a game
  - a master product, that is, a product with variations, for example, in size or color
  - a variant product, that is, each of the variations of a master product

-There are two possible ways to create a master-variant product structure:
+There are two possible ways to create a master-variant product family:

 1. Create all products independently first and then link them all at once, as described below: